 Whether it’s a new client or one you’ve worked with for years, it’s a good idea to always be on the lookout for ways to improve collaboration and your relationships, build on successful interactions, and identify and fix problems quickly.
 Developing great client management skills can make all the difference to a freelance designer’s career and reputation.

-Common Problems of Freelance Collaboration
+Common Problems of Remote Freelance Designer Collaboration

 It takes a few years of experience and multiple projects under a designer’s belt to understand what builds winning relationships with clients.
 Here are some common collaboration issues and freelance designer tips for working remotely: